Australia's Warrnambool shares fall as bidding war intensifies

-SYDNEY Oct 30 Shares in Australia's Warrnambool Cheese and Butter Factory Company Holdings Ltd (WCB) fell as much as 4.3 percent on Wednesday as an international bidding war for the company intensified.
+SYDNEY Shares in Australia's Warrnambool Cheese and Butter Factory Company Holdings Ltd (WCB) (WCB.AX) fell as much as 4.3 percent on Wednesday as an international bidding war for the company intensified.

-Kirin Holdings Co Ltd revealed after the market closed on Tuesday it had bought a 10 percent stake in WCB, a move that could block a A$449 million ($430 million) takeover bid by Canada's Saputo Inc.
+Kirin Holdings Co Ltd (2503.T) revealed after the market closed on Tuesday it had bought a 10 percent stake in WCB, a move that could block a A$449 million ($430 million) takeover bid by Canada's Saputo Inc (SAP.TO).

 WCB shares, which soared as much as 11 percent on Tuesday, were at A$8.45, down 4 percent, in early trade.
 Bega shares were 4.3 percent higher at A$4.35.